Research: Newly Identified Genetic Variants For Celiac Disease

 Late in 2009 the group began collecting samples of saliva from members of Coeliac UK and having received over 5000 samples they began their study looking at the possible genetic component of celiac disease.

-of the DNA samples the research team was able to identify seven previously unknown risk regions – 6 of which control immune responses and showed a correlation to other autoimmune diseases such as Type 1 Diabetes.
+During the analysis of the DNA samples the research team was able to identify seven previously unknown risk regions – 6 of which control immune responses and showed a correlation to other autoimmune diseases such as Type 1 Diabetes.

 The full study appears in the newest edition of Nature Genetics.
 For more information on the research team or Professor David van Heel visit his staff profile on the Blizard Institute of Cell and Molecular Science site.